jhpyle/docassemble/_docs/documents.md

 can also use an [external SMTP server] hosted by [Mailgun] or another provider.

+## <a name="email template"></a><a name="email subject"></a><a name="email body"></a><a name="email address default"></a>Customizing e-mailing

+When the user e-mails a document to an e-mail address using the `attachment` interface, the subject of the email consists of the names of the document (defaulting to "Document") and the body consists of the message "Your document, (document name), is attached."
+This phrase can be translated or customized on a server-wide basis using the [`words`] feature by providing translations of the following
+phrases:

+* `Your document, %s, is attached.`
+* `Your documents, %s, are attached.`

+If you want to customize the subject and body of the e-mail, you can use the `email template` modifier:

+{% include side-by-side.html demo="document-email-custom" %}

+The `email template` modifier needs to refer to a [Python] expression referring to a [`template`].

+Instead of setting `email template`, you can use the modifiers `email subject` and `email body`.
+You can set these to text that you want to appear in the subject and/or body of the e-mail.
+You can use [Mako] and [Markdown] in these modifiers.
+Whether you use a [`template`] or `email subject` and `email body`, [Markdown] will be converted to HTML for purposes of creating the HTML version of the e-mail message.
+The `email subject` and `email body` modifiers take precedence over the parts of the [`template`] indicated by `email template`.

+The e-mail address field in the `attachment` interface is blank by default if the user is not logged in, and if the user is logged in, it is set to the user's e-mail address.
+If you would like to set another default value, you can use the `email address default` modifier.
+[Mako] and [Markdown] can be used.
+If the result does not look like an e-mail address, it will be ignored.

+For greater customization of the sending of e-mails attaching documents, use the [`send_email()`] function in custom code.
+The `attachment` interface is simple and exists only to allow an end user to e-mail a document to an address of their own choosing.
+More complex workflows should be created using [`send_email()`].

 ## <a name="always include editable files"></a>Always include editable files

 By default, if an attachment includes a [PDF] version along with an